 When planning a trip, you’ll need to start getting their vaccinations and treatments in order many months before you leave.
 With some vaccines, like rabies, you’ll need to get it for your pet at least 30 days before travelling, but no less than 12 months out.

 This is one of the most important for overseas travel and getting an international pet health certificate, and they will not be able to go without it.

 The pet health certificate cost varies depending on your veterinarian, and they could range from no cost upwards of $100.
 If you’re having a regular checkup for them or getting other vaccinations, they can usually write one as part of your appointment.
 However, you will be liable for paying the additional treatment costs, so it’s not always cheap to do.

 An Essential Document For Pet Ownership

 Getting a health certificate for pet travel is essential if you plan to take your animal with you overseas or travel on a commercial airline interstate.
-Being prepared in advance and ensuring you have the right documentation for your dog or cat to travel is all part of responsible pet ownership, so be sure to give yourself enough time.
+Preparing in advance and ensuring you have the proper documentation for your dog or cat to travel is all part of responsible pet ownership, so give yourself enough time.

 Just as humans require documentation to ensure we’re safe for other travellers to be around, so do our pets.
 This one bit of paper shouldn’t cost you much, but you’ll find that your pet can’t travel far without it.